What to Do About Late Internet Shipping

 - If a company does not promise an earlier delivery time, it must ship the order within 30 days after receiving the order.

-- If the company is unexpectedly unable to ship as promised, it is required to provide adequate notice to the customer.
-This includes weather-related problems.
+- If the company is unexpectedly unable to ship as promised, it is required to provide adequate notice to the customer, including weather-related problems.

 - Notices with revised shipping dates must be quickly sent out to all customers.